Programme area: | Climate Change Mitigation and Adaptation |

 3. Raising awareness and educating the experts and general public, including relevant stakeholders at national, regional, local level.

-Key project activities and deliverables will be investments in the restoration of wetlands and meadow ecosystems (45 ha), mapping and study of ecosystem services, design and launch of a new management model based on the ESS; preparation of guidelines for the dissemination of the new management model, at least 30 educational and awareness-raising events and an awareness campaign for the experts and general public.
+Key project activities and deliverables were investments in the restoration of wetlands (eight karst ponds and arched well) and meadow ecosystems (45 ha), mapping and study of ecosystem services, design and launch of a new management model based on the ESS; preparation of guidelines for the dissemination of the new management model, at least 30 educational and awareness-raising events and an awareness campaign for the experts and general public.

-The target groups are local communities in the project area:
+The target groups were local communities in the project area:

 • regional and national authorities for Natura 2000: e.g., Institute of the Republic of Slovenia for Nature Conservation, Institute for the Protection of Cultural Heritage of Slovenia, The Slovenia Forest Service, Slovenian Environment Agency, Ministry of the Environment and Spatial Planning, Ministry of Agriculture, Forestry and Food, Ministry of Culture, National Institute of Biology, Farmland and Forest Fund of the Republic of Slovenia;